-THE FEDERAL, STATE, LOCAL, AND FOREIGN TAX CONSEQUENCES OF THE SECOND AMENDED PLAN ARE COMPLEX AND, IN MANY AREAS, UNCERTAIN.
-ACCORDINGLY, ALL HOLDERS OF CLAIMS ARE STRONGLY URGED TO CONSULT
+THE FEDERAL, STATE, LOCAL, AND FOREIGN TAX CONSEQUENCES OF THE THIRD AMENDED JOINT PLAN ARE COMPLEX AND, IN MANY AREAS, UNCERTAIN.

-THEIR PERSONAL TAX ADVISORS WITH SPECIFIC REFERENCE TO THE FEDERAL, STATE, LOCAL AND FOREIGN TAX CONSEQUENCES OF THE SECOND AMENDED PLAN WITH RESPECT TO SUCH HOLDER, AND THE TAX IMPLICATIONS OF SUCH HOLDER'S RECEIPT OF ANY PAYMENTS FROM THE TRUST.
-NEITHER THE DEBTOR NOR DEBTOR'S COUNSEL MAKES ANY REPRESENTATIONS REGARDING THE PARTICULAR TAX CONSEQUENCES OF CONFIRMATION AND CONSUMMATION OF THE SECOND AMENDED PLAN AS TO THE DEBTOR OR ANY CREDITOR.
+ACCORDINGLY, ALL HOLDERS OF CLAIMS ARE STRONGLY URGED TO CONSULT THEIR PERSONAL TAX ADVISORS WITH SPECIFIC REFERENCE TO THE FEDERAL, STATE, LOCAL AND FOREIGN TAX CONSEQUENCES OF THE THIRD AMENDED JOINT PLAN WITH RESPECT TO SUCH HOLDER, AND THE TAX IMPLICATIONS OF SUCH HOLDER'S RECEIPT OF ANY PAYMENTS FROM THE TRUST.
+NEITHER THE DEBTOR NOR DEBTOR'S COUNSEL MAKES ANY REPRESENTATIONS REGARDING THE PARTICULAR TAX CONSEQUENCES OF CONFIRMATION AND CONSUMMATION OF THE THIRD AMENDED JOINT PLAN AS TO THE DEBTOR OR ANY CREDITOR.

-Under the Internal Revenue Code of 1986, as amended (the "IRC"), there may be significant federal income tax issues arising under the Second Amended Plan described in this Disclosure Statement, that affect Creditors in the case.
+Under the Internal Revenue Code of 1986, as amended (the "IRC"), there may be significant federal income tax issues arising under the Third Amended Joint Plan described in this Disclosure Statement, that affect Creditors in the case.

-The Settlement Trust and the Litigation Trust are each a "qualified settlement fund" ("QSF") within the meaning of Treasury Regulations enacted under Code Section 486B(g).
+The Settlement Trust and the Litigation Trust (if one is established) are each a "qualified settlement fund" ("QSF") within the meaning of Treasury Regulations enacted under IRC Section 486B(g).
 Each Trust is characterized as a QSF because:

-- Each Trust is established pursuant to an order of, or is approved by, the 1.
-United States, any state or political subdivision thereof, or any agency or instrumentality (including a court of law) of any of the foregoing and is subject to the continuing jurisdiction of that governmental authority; - 2.
+- 1. Each Trust is established pursuant to an order of, or is approved by, the United States, any state or political subdivision thereof, or any agency or instrumentality (including a court of law) of any of the foregoing and is subject to the continuing jurisdiction of that governmental authority; - 2.
 Each Trust is established to resolve or satisfy one or more contested or uncontested Claims that have resulted or may result from an event that has occurred and that has given rise to at least one Claim asserting liability arising out of, among other things, a tort, breach of contract, or violation of law (but excluding non-tort obligations of CBNA to make payments to its general trade Creditors or debt holders that relates to: a case under title 11 of United States Code, a receivership, foreclosure of similar proceeding in a Federal or State court, or a workout); and - 3.
 Each Trust is a trust under state law.